RoundTableTTRPG/RoundTable/Magic.md

 **For Example**, if you grant a martial character the ability to see and touch the ethereal, they can use their ordinary combat abilities against ethereal creatures, because they are now considered naturally able to do everything needed to fight ethereals.
 If a spell effect would clearly **Cause Harm** to a creature, you can use it like an attack.
 You can also create a passive effect using your passive magic skill that would impose a debuff or save on those affected.
 Remember, a failed save deals its remainder in damage, so in this way spells can cause harm as well.
 In order to use an active attack roll you need to target a creature, while areas of effect are required to use passive effects.
 The specific condition created by the spell might be detailed in its description, otherwise it is up to the table.

+### Magic Damage Reduction

+Magic Damage Reduction is a form of Damage Reduction that works identically to armour from the Martial Arena of play, except that unlike armour, it affects only magical and ethereal attacks.
+There is no increased magical damage property for magical tools or weapons, so an item that confers magic damage reduction may be even more valuable than armour.

 ### The Characteristics of Spells